Supplemental Lore

 Restoration

 Restoration magic is another of particular interest.
-Much like soulshifting, the shape to move power into knitting flesh together or regrowing limbs is beyond modern mages.
+Much like soulshifting, the shape to move power into knitting flesh together or regrowing limbs at a whim is beyond modern mages.
 Unlike soulshifting, however, the technique to circumvent that problem is one that has been known since antiquity.
-To heal wounds, then, magic must be channelled through the recipient's soul as well as the healer's, using their soul's identity to help guide the shape of the spell.
-While simple in theory, this technique is one that a lifetime can be spent mastering, and it takes a great deal of talent and a well prepared ritual to be able to restore lost limbs or similar feats.
+To heal wounds, then, magic must be channelled through the recipient's soul as well as the healer's, using their soul's identity to help guide the shape of the spell - in effect coaxing their body into healing itself with the power provided by the healer.
+While simple in theory, this technique is one that a lifetime can be spent mastering, and it takes a great deal of talent and a well prepared ritual to be able to restore lost limbs or perform similar feats.

 One unfortunate side effect of this technique is that repeated healing, particularly of the same areas and particularly of severe magnitude can, over time, produce symptoms of magical corruption.
 It is not uncommon then to see minor signs of such on the hands or arms of veteran soldiers, or more